Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-3/locked/crud-app-with-mongoose.md

 1. Create a Delete Button
 1. Create a DELETE Route
 1. Have the Delete Button send a DELETE request to the server
-1. Make the DELETE Route Delete the Model from MongoDB
+1. Make the DELETE Route Delete the data from MongoDB

 Edit/Update: